graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

 The `@provides` directive allows a field to “provide” additional nested fields on the composite type it returns.
-If a field’s base type is not an object or interface type (e.g., `String`, `Int`, `Boolean`, `Enum`, `Union`, or an `Input` type), it cannot hold nested fields for `@provides` to select.
+If a field's base type is not an object or interface type (e.g., `String`, `Int`, `Boolean`, `Enum`, `Union`, or an `Input` type), it cannot hold nested fields for `@provides` to select.
 Consequently, attaching `@provides` to such a field is invalid and raises a